Table of contents

 - 3 doses of Hepatitis B Vaccine

-- 1 dose of Varicella (Chickenpox) Vaccine or physician documented proof of disease
+- 1 dose of Varicella (Chickenpox) Vaccine.** Physician documented proof of disease is accepted.

-(One dose of Varicella Vaccine after 12 months of age is required for a student younger than 13 years of age.
-Two doses of Varicella Vaccine after 12 months of age is required for unvaccinated students 13 years of age or older, or physician documented proof of disease)
+** One dose of Varicella Vaccine after 12 months of age is required for a student younger than 13 years of age.
+Two doses of Varicella Vaccine after 12 months of age are required for unvaccinated students 13 years of age or older.
+Physician documented proof of disease is accepted.

 In order for your student to enter a Maryland public school for the first time, a physical examination by a physician or certified nurse practitioner must be completed either nine months prior to entering the public school or six months after entering the system.